rockwotj/rosefire/README.md

 #### Objective-C Projects

-**Step 2:** Import Firebase and Rosefire in the fire you're using it
+**Step 2:** Import Firebase and Rosefire in the file you're using it
 ```objc
 #import <Firebase/Firebase.h>
 #import <Rosefire/Rosefire.h>